fikrimastor/easy-login/README.md

 > [!IMPORTANT]
 > You should only change the {provider} name to the specific provider that you choose.
 For example, if you choose `Facebook`, then your Redirect URL should be: `/auth/facebook/callback`

 That's it for the installation.
+You can use it in your application right now.

 ## Usage
 You can modify the post-login redirect paths in the `config/easy-login.php` file: